GenieTim/SNSF_200021_204196_datasets/README.md

 ## Publications

-Datasets used for publications are available in the folder [./publications](./publications/), where they are structured as indicated in the respective README files.
+Datasets used for publications are available in the folder [publications](./publications/), where they are structured as indicated in the respective README files.

+## Software

+Software produced and/or contributed to is documented in the folder [software](./software/).

 ## Questions/Problems